louislam/vestacp-crossover-adminlte/README.md

 Currrently target for the version of	0.9.8 Release:12.

 ## Installation
-1. Backup /usr/local/vesta/web/
+1. Backup /usr/local/vesta/web/.
-1. Copy and replace all directory/usr/local/vesta/web/
+1. Put all files into /usr/local/vesta/web/.

 ## Reference
 In case you forgot to backup the "web" directory, you can download it from the VestaCP official repo.